 Sat in a 9 to 5 job, perched on my IKEA office chair, I would often daydream that most individuals have at some point in their life.
-You know, the one where you are running your own business from home.
+You know, the one where you are running your home based businesses.
 Be your own boss, with just the house cats to judge you as you talk to clients in your pink PJs.

-This day was different to the rest, however, as I decided to stop daydreaming and take the plunge and that afternoon I co-founded Cheshire Cat, a marketing agency based in the North West.
+This day was different from the rest, however, as I decided to stop daydreaming and take the plunge, and that afternoon I co-founded Cheshire Cat, a marketing agency based in the North West.

 Remember to Switch Off

 When you worked a normal job in an office you get the “ahh” feeling when 5 pm on Friday hits.
 That moment when you can finally turn your attention to your family and enjoy the weekend.

 When you start home based businesses that feeling is pretty much gone.
 When we started Cheshire Cat Marketing we noticed that we were working more than we ever had done before.

 Our evenings had gone from watching Game of Thrones or playing with the kids, to working away until the early hours of the morning.